-We continue to maintain a well-diversified portfolio across geo limited exposure in any single district.
-We aim to reduce conc enhance long-term stability with our strong multi-national and presence.
-Our diverse product portfolio is designed to cater to needs of our customers to enable them pursue livelihoods, ed and micro-enterprises with confidence and independence.
+We continue to maintain a well-diversified portfolio across geographies to ensure limited exposure in any single district.
+We aim to reduce concentration risk and enhance long-term stability with our strong multi-national and multi-regional presence.
+Our diverse product portfolio is designed to cater to the varied financial needs of our customers to enable them pursue livelihoods, education, healthcare and micro-enterprises with confidence and independence.

-84.3% or 327 of our districts have less than 0.5% exposur Portfolio (GLP), a well-diversified presence with minimal c
+• 84.3% or 327 of our districts have less than 0.5% exposure to our Gross Loan Portfolio (GLP), a well-diversified presence with minimal concentration risk.